Avatar photo

 Tags:

-Forty-five years ago, President Jimmy Carter signed the Revenue Act of 1978.
+Earlier this month marked the forty-sixth anniversary of President Jimmy Carter signing the Revenue Act of 1978.

 The act was designed to reduce the tax burden on individuals and corporations by widening the tax brackets… reducing taxes on capital gains… and introducing flexible spending accounts.